lurchmath/lde/docs/phase8-expressions-and-rules.md

  * [ ] Create a subclass `OutputRule` of `OutputStructure` that has a member `validateStep(step,callback,worker)` that can validate other `OutputStructure` instances.
-The default implementation just emits feedback saying that it didn't actually validate anything.
+The default implementation just calls the callback object with a feedback object expressing that it didn't actually validate anything.
  * [ ] Add documentation for that new subclass.
  * [ ] Ensure that the `OutputRule` subclass registers itself with the serialization code, as